liquidraver/MCKeySearcher/README.md

 ✅ **Memory Security**: Private keys are automatically and securely wiped from memory immediately after use
 - Memory is overwritten with cryptographically secure random data before zeros
 - Wiping happens immediately after logging to file
-- All private key data is cleared from batch arrays after processing

-✅ **Secure File Wiping**: Built-in secure deletion of found_keys.txt
-- Overwrites file with random data multiple times before deletion
-- Use `./findkey --wipe` to securely delete the file
-- Prevents recovery even with advanced forensic tools

 ### Best Practices

 1. **Immediate Transfer**: Copy the private key from `found_keys.txt` to paper or insert directly into your node
 2. **Never Store**: Don't leave private keys on your computer longer than necessary
-3. **Secure Wipe**: Use `./findkey --wipe` after copying the key
-4. **Memory Protection**: Private keys are automatically wiped from memory, but avoid running other programs while keys are in memory
+3. **Memory Protection**: Private keys are automatically wiped from memory, but avoid running other programs while keys are in memory

 ### The Most Secure Approach